 Employees who are scheduled by the supervisor to work a full 40-hour work week during a week in which a holiday or holidays falls may receive his or her base rate of pay and additional pay at his/her base rate for the number of holiday hours worked.
 For example, if one holiday reduced the number of workweek hours to 32 hours and an employee worked 40, that employee would get their regular pay plus an additional eight hours at regular rate.
-If two holidays within a workweek reduced the work week to 24 hours and the employee worked 40 hours, that employee would get their regular pay plus an additional 16 hours at regular rate.
+If two holidays within a workweek reduced the work week to 24 hours and the employee worked 40 hours, that employee would get their regular rate.